oskar-wolf/CLI-OOP-FP-Habit-Track/README.md

 ## What is it?

 **Goal Groove** is a habit tracking application that empowers users to effectively manage their habits, set goals, and track progress.
-This application provides a user-friendly platform to help individuals from diverse backgrounds achieve personal growth and success in their academic and professional endeavors.
+This application provides a user-friendly platform to help individuals achieve personal growth and success in their academic and professional endeavors.

 Launch the application by running the main program: